-Trevor Russell has served as FMR’s Water Program Director since 2006.
-He has a B.A. in economics from the Colorado College and has 14 years of experience in community organizing, environmental education, environmental & public health advocacy, and electoral campaign organizing.
-Prior to joining FMR, Trevor served as Land Use & Transportation Organizer for the Sierra Club North Star Chapter, served on multiple electoral campaigns, and served as co-founder and chair of the Minneapolis Lacrosse Association.
+Trevor Russell has served as FMR's Water Program Director since 2006.
+He has a degree in economics from the Colorado College, and has 16 years of experience in community organizing, environmental education, and environmental & public health advocacy.
+Prior to joining FMR, Trevor served as Land Use & Transportation Organizer for the Sierra Club North Star Chapter, served on multiple electoral campaigns, community advocacy campaigns, and served as co-founder and chair of the Minneapolis Lacrosse Association.

-As Water Program Director, Trevor’s responsibilities in include a variety of state and local water quality advocacy, education, communications, and coalition development activities.
+As Water Program Director, Trevor's responsibilities include a variety of federal, state, and local water quality advocacy, education, communications, and coalition development activities.
 This work focuses on issues related to:

 - Clean Water Act implementation

 - Agricultural runoff and water quality